The first step in deciding where to stay should always be asking, “Do we stay on-site at a Disney Resort or do we stay off-site?”

 Off-site guests also do not have access to Early Magic Hours.
 This means arriving at the Parks for rope drop and avoiding EMH parks at all costs.

-While everyone can technically access the Disney transportation system, off-site guests are required to pay for parking if they self-drive or hire a car to arrive at the Parks.
+While everyone can technically access the Disney transportation system, off-site guests are required to pay for parking if they are bringing a vehicle or using a rental car during there holiday.
 Accessing the system is no longer “free”.

 Unlike your onsite compatriots have had access since 60 days before arrival, off-site guests only get to book their Fastpasses at 30 days.
 This means you are fighting a battle to secure coveted rides at optimal times.